jacob-ogre/jacob-ogre.github.io/_posts/2016-03-20-sound-editing.md

 ![_config.yml]({{ site.baseurl }}/images/posts/sound_editing/fig7.png)
 *Now this is looking and sounding a bit better.*

-Some isolate spikes are still in the waveform, but not near bird notes:
+Some isolated spikes are still in the waveform, but not near bird notes:

 ![_config.yml]({{ site.baseurl }}/images/posts/sound_editing/fig8.png)
 *Still some spikes between bird calls...*